Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Introduction

 \section{Introduction}

-\IEEEPARstart{T}raffic monitoring systems, which automatically and continuously detect, track, and characterize vehicles in moving traffic, provide valuable information for urban management, maintenance, and planning.
+\IEEEPARstart{T}RAFFIC monitoring systems, which automatically and continuously detect, track, and characterize vehicles in moving traffic, provide valuable information for urban management, maintenance, and planning.
 Conventional monitoring systems include vision-based \cite{5309837, 7458203,REINARTZ2006149} and pavement sensing technologies (e.g., inductive loops~\cite{jain2019review,6957957,doi:10.3141/1719-14} and piezoelectric sensors~\cite{zhang2015new,li2006application,jain2019review}).
 These approaches are well-developed but have several drawbacks.
 For example, camera systems bring individual-privacy concerns and are sensitive to weather conditions; point pavement sensing systems provide spatially sparse sampling and are challenging to maintain.
-Recent mobile sensing methods overcome the on-site installation and maintenance challenge, but such systems require users to opt-in location tracking and rely on cellular connectivity.
+An additional drawback of these point-sensing systems is their requirement for on-site installation.
+Recent mobile sensing methods overcome the on-site installation and maintenance challenge, but such systems require cellular connectivity and users to opt-in location tracking.

+Our work addresses these problems by leveraging an emerging fiber-optic sensing technology called DAS.
+This technology turns optical fibers into dense-sampling seismic recording arrays, offering several benefits.
+First, DAS records absolute signals of human-induced deformation that cannot be easily tied to any individual.
+Second, DAS monitoring can be cost-efficient for city-scale monitoring by leveraging ubiquitous pre-existing telecommunication infrastructures as sensors.
+Finally, the system relies on a single optoelectronic device known as an interrogator to be deployed in a secure and easily accessible location.
+The DAS approach is in stark contrast to the conventional methods having numerous individually powered instruments scattered across a city, exposed to meteorological conditions and detrimental interactions with humans, plants, and animals.